acoco10/fishTankSim/README.md

 # Fish Fish Fish!

-You can try it on my site here: https://collisionposition.netlify.app/gamepage
+You can try it On my site here: https://collisionposition.netlify.app/gamepage

 ### A Small Browser Tamagachi Esque FishScene Written in Go/ebiten compiled to WASM that can save user State
 ## Goals